JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 name = this.name; age = this.age;

 – This reverses the assignment.
-It should bethis.name = name;
+It should bethis.name = name;. - Option 4:

 let Person = function(name, age) { this.name = name; this.age = age; }